CaptainMcCrank/FirmwareBuilderContainers/README.md

 You can use these to accelerate your builds with playbooks that change your target device to use the local caching server as a repository.
 If the cache doesn't have the file, it grabs it from the official rasbian servers.
 If you have to rerun the playbook later, you won't have to wait for the download from the rasbian servers- the cache will have a copy.

 ![Apt-cacher-ng](Documentation/apt_cacher_ng.gif)

+If you're not much of a reader, go to the very bottom of this page for a video that walks you through each of the steps.

 # Installation Instructions